shifr/imgwizard/README.md

   - Resize it
   - Crop it
   - Change quality
-  - Cache resized image to file system and get it on next request
+  - Cache resized image and fetch it on next request:
+        - to file system
+        - to Amazon S3
   - Return WebP images if browser supports it

 # How to use?